LipingGuoGuo/test/location.md

 ```
 from selenium import webdriver
 import time
-from selenium.webdriver.common.by import By  ##不明白具体
+from selenium.webdriver.common.by import By  ##引用By类

 driver = webdriver.Chrome()
 driver.implicitly_wait(10)